Vyral/base-template/_posts/2019-01-18-what-did-our-market-look-like-last-january.md

 **Of course, market statistics can vary dramatically depending on your specific area.** Since our team does about 75% of our business in Oconee and Clark Counties, we’d like to give you a look into how real estate has developed in those areas, specifically, before concluding today’s update.&nbsp;

-In Oconee County, there were 729 home sales in January of 2017, and 625 home sales in January of last year.
+In Oconee County, there were 729 home sales in January of 2017 and 625 home sales in January of last year.
 The lower price points in that area saw even fewer sales than that.&nbsp;

 The average sales price in Oconee, meanwhile, rose dramatically—from $336,590 in 2017 to $371,000 in 2018.
 Finally, the average days on market in that county dropped from 128 to 105.

 Clarke County saw similar trends.
-There were 1,546 total home sales there in January of 2017, and 1,478 total home sales the following year.
+There were 1,546 total home sales there in January of 2017 and 1,478 total home sales the following year.
 Like Oconee County, the average home price rose.
 In Clarke County, this meant a jump from $197,000 in 2017 to $236,000 in 2018.&nbsp;

-And, again in a similar fashion to the other data we’ve covered, the average days on market in Clarke County dropped from 108 in 2017 to 68 last year.&nbsp;
+In a similar fashion to the other data we’ve covered, the average days on market in Clarke County dropped from 108 in 2017 to 68 last year.&nbsp;

 If you have any other questions, would like more information, or are curious about market statistics for your specific neighborhood, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.<br>&nbsp;